NORMAN, Okla. – A woman has filed a protective order against an OU running back, accusing him of rape.

 “Mr. Anderson first learned of Ms. ********’s request for a civil protective order late yesterday evening.
 Mr. Anderson is shocked and disturbed by Ms. *******’s claims.
 The allegations are patently false.
 Mr. Anderson did not, nor would he ever, force himself on any woman.

 There are undoubtedly true victims of sexual assault, for whom Mr. Anderson carries a tremendous amount of compassion.
 However, there are those accused of sexual assault which they unequivocally did not commit- as is the case for Mr. Anderson.
 It is incumbent on our community to reserve judgment and to treat this allegation on its own merit.
-We are confident that when authorities have all of the information surrounding this circumstance, Mr. Anderson will be completely exonerated of any wrongdoing, and he looks forward to the conclusion of this investigation so he can focus on his obligations as a student-athlete,” he said in a statement.
+We are confident that when authorities have all of the information surrounding this circumstance, Mr. Anderson will be completely exonerated of any wrongdoing, and he looks forward to the conclusion of this investigation so he can focus on his obligations as a student-athlete.”

 “The university is aware of the situation and is following our protocols in coordinating with the Norman Police Department, which is currently handling the inquiry.
 The university takes seriously all allegations of misconduct and is continuing to collect information in this matter,” a spokesman said.